 For a table of English medical terms and their layperson definitions, click here.

 The medical world is full of euphemisms - mild or indirect expressions used in place of harsher or blunter expressions, or in reference to something unpleasant, awkward, or difficult to talk about.
-For medical translation, it is important to keep in mind that euphemisms in other languages may be completely different from their English counterparts.
+For those working to translate medical terms and documents, it is important to keep in mind that euphemisms in other languages may be completely different from their English counterparts.
 For example, euphemisms for death vary greatly across languages, as shown in the table below:

 |Language||Euphemism(s) for Death||Literal English Definition|